inmanta/inmanta-core/docs/administrators/operational_procedures.rst

 This process describes the steps to prepare an inmanta project for production release.

-All packages should be hosted in an internal, curated python repository (like nexus or devpi) and the default pip config, which pulls packages from https://pypi.org/ should never be used.
+All packages should be hosted in an internal, curated python repository (like nexus or devpi).
+For security reasons, the default pip config, which pulls packages from https://pypi.org/ should never be used.
 See the :ref:`specify_location_pip` section for more information on how to set the project's pip configuration.

 Context